Ekumen-OS/ros2_testing_workshop_roscon_es_25/docker/README.md

 ## 📦 Container Usage

-Once the container is started, the entrypoint is located at the root of the ROS 2 workspace (`~/ws`).
+Once the container is started, the entrypoint is located at the root of the ROS 2 workspace (~/ws).

-After exiting the container, you’ll be asked whether you want to save your changes back to the image (internally performing a `docker commit`).
+After shutdown, the user will be asked whether to save the changes made inside the container or not to the image (performing a `docker commit` internally).

-If you need to reconnect to a running container:
+If at any moment it's required to start a new session to the running container, it can be done by executing:

 ```bash
 docker exec -it ros2-testing-workshop-roscon-es-25-container bash